Cargo ship drops containers off Australia, nappies wash up on beaches

 The Liberian-registered vessel rolled heavily in the foul weather causing the 83 containers to slide off, while another 30 were damaged, the New South Wales Roads and Maritime Service said on Saturday.

-Television pictures showed some containers spilled open and hanging precariously off the ship.
+Television pictures showed some containers spilt open and hanging precariously off the ship.

 Nappies, surgical masks and sanitary products have begun washing up on beaches north of Australia’s largest city, Sydney, Australian news outlets AAP and ABC reported.